 3. Assemble the boards using Kreg Pocket-Hole Screws.
 Make sure you have the boards in the order you want, and the edges and ends aligned.
 Check your owner’s manual to find the correct screw length for your material thickness.
 Use coarse-thread screws for softwoods, or fine-thread screws for hardwoods.
 And if you’re ever looking for a quick way to find out exactly what kind your project needs, try our online Screw Selector tool.

 To hold the faces of the boards flush as you assemble them, clamp across each joint as you drive in the screws.
 There are many kinds of Kreg Clamps that are designed to make pocket-hole construction easier, including Wood Project Clamps, Bench Clamps, or Classic Face Clamps.

-If you attach the end of one board to the edge of another, you’ll create an “L” or “T” shape that’s perfect for making a face frame for a cabinet or bookcase, or for making a frame-and-panel door.
+If you attach the end of one board to the edge of another, you’ll create “Butt Joint” that essentially is an “L” or “T” shape.
+These are perfect for making a face frame for a cabinet or bookcase, or for making a frame-and-panel door.

 1. Cut your pieces, making sure the “rails” (horizontal pieces) are all the same length, and that the “stiles” (vertical pieces) all match one another.
 This way, you’ll get tight joints and square corners.

 2. Drill pocket holes in the ends of all the rails.
 Your Kreg Pocket-Hole Jig offers easy hole-spacing options based on the width of your rails.
 You’ll find a handy guide in the owners manual–which you can even access online.

 3. Assemble the rails and stiles using Kreg Pocket-Hole Screws.